rattandeep1998/whatsapp-automation/README.md

 Script is written in Ruby using Watir Gem.

-To run the app just run the command "ruby whatsappmessages.rb".
+To run the app just run the command "ruby whatsappmessages.rb". :sunglasses: